CNNislands

 Train your Lab

-House-training will be the first one, which means getting their peeing or pooping under control at home so it doesn’t mess up any furniture.
-Socialization is also important when getting your new pooch comfortable around other people and pets.
+House-training will be the first, which means getting their peeing or pooping under control at home so it doesn’t mess up furniture.
+Socialization is also important when getting your new puppy comfortable around other people and pets.

 Get your dog’s license